Map implemented as a linked-list of key-value pairs ("Associations").

 .

-The current page allocation and page contents is preserved across upgrades.
+The current page allocation and contents are preserved across upgrades.

-This (and the cap on growth) are to accommodate Motoko's stable variables.
+This and the growth cap exist to protect Motoko’s internal use of stable variables.

 Usage: